kotarak/vimpire/README.txt

 ## Configuration

-To activate the interactive interface define the clj_want_gorilla variable in your .vimrc: `let clj_want_gorilla = 1`
+To activate the interactive interface define the vimclojure#WantNailgun variable in your .vimrc: `let vimclojure#WantNailgun = 1`

 ## Building the Nailgun interface